choderalab/fluorescence-assay-manuscript/data/README.md

 | DQA      | x      |    x |x   |      x |YES   |     YES |

 Below is a description of each set of data.
-* `singlet` - data from singlet assays (emission and excitation at a single wavelength)
+* `single-wavelength` - data from singlet assays (emission and excitation at a single wavelength)
   * `DMSO-backfill` - *p38_singlet1_20160420_153238.xml* and *p38_singlet2_20160420_154750.xml*
      * DMSO BACKFILL EXPERIMENT - first half of plate has DMSO backfill, second half does not
      * performed on April 20, 2016